Skip to main content

 builder store_uint(builder b, int x, int len) asm(x b len) "STUX";

-Stores an unsigned len-bit integer x into b for 0 ≤ len ≤ 256.
+Stores an unsigned len-bit integer x in b, where 0 ≤ len ≤ 256.

 store_int